HiroshiLab/Building-Gene-Trees-workshop-1/README.md

         raxmlHPC-PTHREADS-AVX2

-2.	run--Note: this part can take a long time, even for small trees-- up to 15 hours
+3.	run--Note: this part can take a long time, even for small trees-- can be multiple hours

+    a.
+Go back to the workshop-1 directory:

+        cd ../

-    a.  list alignment files into one file:
+    b.  list alignment files into one file:

-        ls all_ADH.fa.aln > alignment_files.txt
+        ls *.fa.aln > alignment_files.txt

-    b.  use python script to make command file
+    c.  use python script to make command file

-        python 1_WriteRAxMLCommands_bootstr.py alignment_files.txt
+        python Building-Gene-Trees-workshop-1-master/1_WriteRAxMLCommands_bootstr.py alignment_files.txt

+    d.  open the command file that was generated and copy line to run.
+Remember to press "q" to quit:

+        less RAxMLCommands-Select.cc

-    c.	run command for mac
+    e.	run command for mac:

+    Note we have to add the folder name standard-RAxML-master/ to tell the command where the program is.

-        raxmlHPC-PTHREADS-AVX2 -T 4 -n all_ADH.fa.aln.RAxML.txt -f a -x 71994 -p 93537 -N 10 -m PROTGAMMAJTT -s all_ADH.fa.aln
+        standard-RAxML-master/raxmlHPC-PTHREADS-AVX2 -T 4 -n all_ADH.fa.aln.RAxML.txt -f a -x 71994 -p 93537 -N 10 -m PROTGAMMAJTT -s all_ADH.fa.aln

-    d.  run command for windows
+    f.  run command for windows

         standard-RAxML-master/WindowsExecutables_v8.2.10/raxmlHPC-PTHREADS-AVX2.exe -T 4 -n all_ADH.fa.aln.RAxML -f a -x 71994 -p 93537 -N 100 -m PROTGAMMAJTT -# 100 -s all_ADH.fa.aln

-    e.
+    g.
 What do all the options mean?

-        -T= [number of computational cores (can look up in the about)], -n = [the output name], -f=[type of algorithm, a= [rapid Bootstrap analysis and search for best­scoring ML tree in one program run], -x= [rapidBootstrapRandomNumberSeed], -p= [parsimonyRandomSeed] ­#|­N = [numberOfRuns/ bootstraps], -m [model of nucleotide or amino acid substitution- PROTGAMMA: specified AA matrix + Optimization of substitution rates + GAMMA model of rate heterogeneity (alpha parameter will be estimated) JTT: specifies a ML estimate of base frequencies, JTT: gene1 = 1­500], -s= [the input (alignment) file]
+        -T= [number of computational cores (can look up in your computer's "about" or just remember that for most laptops 4 is good)], -n = [the output name], -f=[type of algorithm, a= [rapid Bootstrap analysis and search for best­scoring ML tree in one program run], -x= [rapidBootstrapRandomNumberSeed], -p= [parsimonyRandomSeed] ­#|­N = [numberOfRuns/ bootstraps (this is normally 100 but for a test run or for the workshop use 10)], -m [model of nucleotide or amino acid substitution- PROTGAMMA: specified AA matrix + Optimization of substitution rates + GAMMA model of rate heterogeneity (alpha parameter will be estimated) JTT: specifies a ML estimate of base frequencies, JTT: gene1 = 1­500], -s= [the input (alignment) file]

         100 bootstraps can take ~15 hours.
 For testing purposes, just do 10 bootstraps (about ~6 minutes per bootstrap)!